acl2/acl2/books/kestrel/README.txt

 contributed by Kestrel Institute (www.kestrel.edu).
 Copyright, author, and license information is provided in the individual files and subdirectories.

-The Kestrel Books are documented in the kestrel-book XDOC topic.
+The Kestrel Books are documented in the kestrel-books XDOC topic.